Introduction & Context

 μ 0.10 h−1 0.70 h−1 Outside this window verify exponential phase or strain physiology

-If μ falls outside the tabulated range, repeat the assay with more time points or check for substrate limitation, oxygen transfer limitation, or pH drift.
+If μ falls outside the tabulated range, repeat the assay with more time points or check for substrate limitation (see Monod kinetics for substrate‑limited growth), oxygen transfer limitation, or pH drift.